Prof. Ljubomir Jankovic

 Recommended audience: ASHRAE members, students, architects, property developers, etc.

 What Happens When We Sneeze?
-(Basic)
+(Basic/Intermediate)

 (Self-organized experimental modelling of movement of infectious aerosols in buildings)